 Satellite Cells - The Muscle's Form of Memory

-Even though muscles are already multinucleated to begin with, the already present nuclei cannot drive enough muscle protein synthesis (MPS) to create and maintain the amount of muscle tissue necessary.
-To obtain the number of nuclei necessary, they rely on what are known as satellite cells, which are located just outside of the muscle cell, to donate their nuclei to the muscle cell.
+Even though muscles are already multinucleated, to begin with, the present nuclei cannot drive enough muscle protein synthesis (MPS) to create and maintain the amount of muscle tissue necessary.
+To obtain the number of nuclei necessary, they rely on what is known as satellite cells, which are located just outside of the muscle cell, to donate their nuclei to the muscle cell.

 Illustration 1: Taken from Tidball (2011).
 (3)